 - Select OK.

-- Select custom in the Slides sized for drop down box.
+- Select Custom Slide Size in the drop down.

 - Change width to 48" (or preferred size).